Jason Walter Brown

-Jason W. Brown M.D (born April 14, 1938, in New York) is a neurologist and writer of works in neuropsychology and philosophy of mind.
+Jason W. Brown (born April 14, 1938) is an American neurologist and writer of works in neuropsychology and philosophy of mind.
 He has been a reviewer and recipient of grants and fellowships from the National Institutes of Health and the Alexander von Humboldt Foundation and is or has been on the editorial boards of leading journals in his field.
-He has written 14 books, edited 4 others, and more than 200 articles.
+He has written 21 books, edited 4 others, and more than 200 articles.

-Dr. Brown is the founder and active chief neurologist of the Center For Cognition and Communication "CCC".
-He founded the entity in 1985 in New York City, and it has now become one of the nation's most highly specialized and elite private practices in evaluating and treating traumatic brain injury.
-Dr. Brown, along with his staff neuropsychologists, are reputed for patient care and expert testimony for injured patients.
+Brown is the founder and active chief neurologist of the Center For Cognition and Communication "CCC".
+He founded the entity in 1985 in New York City, a specialized private practice in evaluating and treating traumatic brain injury.

 Biography

 Premedical studies at the University of California in Los Angeles, graduation from Berkeley in 1959.
 Medical school at the University of Southern California in Los Angeles, with M.D. in 1963, internship at St. Elizabeth's Hospital in Washington, D.C.

 He returned to Los Angeles for a residency in neurology at UCLA.
 1967–1969 in the Army, in Korea and San Francisco.
 In 1969, he took a post-doctoral fellowship at the Boston Veteran's Hospital.
 In 1970, he was invited to the staff of Columbia-Presbyterian Hospital in New York as assistant professor.
 In 1972, he published his first book, Aphasia, Apraxia, and Agnosia.
 In 1976, he received a fellowship from the Foundations Fund for Research in Psychiatry to spend a year at the Centre Neuropsychologique et Neurolinguistique in Paris.
 On his return, he joined the staff of New York University Medical Center, eventually as clinical professor in neurology.
 The academic year 1978–79 was spent as visiting associate professor at Rockefeller University.

 The Center for Cognition and Communication (CCC) was established to provide treatment for clients with head injury, stroke, and other acquired and developmental disorders of cognition.